Cosby5/All-My-Stars/README.md

 ## Others

+- [awesome-robotics](https://github.com/ahundt/awesome-robotics) - A curated list of awesome links and software libraries that are useful for robots.
+- [awesome-robotics](https://github.com/kiloreux/awesome-robotics) - A list of awesome Robotics resources
 - [blacklist](https://github.com/anudeepND/blacklist) - Curated and well-maintained hostfile to block ads, tracking, cryptomining, and more!
 Updated regularly. ⚡🔒
 - [android-best-practices](https://github.com/futurice/android-best-practices) - Do's and Don'ts for Android development, by Futurice developers
 - [awesome-hpp](https://github.com/p-ranav/awesome-hpp) - A curated list of awesome header-only C++ libraries